 There are many shells that you can use on any Unix/Linux system.
 We will briefly introduce these shells and compare between them.
-There is a shell that starts when you login, that is the default shell and is set by your system administrator.
+There is a shell that is started hen you login, that is the default shell and is set by your system administrator.
 You can start other shells, or you can change your default shell later.